 During an arrangement like this, we’d normally be required to report your arrears to the Credit Reference Agencies (CRAs).
 However, because of the exceptional circumstances of the pandemic, we have agreed with the CRAs that we do not need to report any arrears for the period of the temporary arrangement.
 Instead, we will freeze the status of your account with the CRAs immediately before this arrangement is put into place.
 We cannot guarantee that this will not impact your ability to get credit but believe this is a fair outcome.

 Please note that if you delay your next three months’ payments, you’ll still have to make these payments at a later date.

 Once the payment deferral ends, you’ll need to continue to make your regular payments.
-If the payment deferral ends and you’re unable to make your payments, please get in touch with us.
-We may be able to offer support, including the option of a further 3 month payment deferral.
+If the payment deferral ends and you’re unable to make your payments, please get in touch with us to discuss further support we may be able to provide.

 It’s very important that you discuss with us any change to your financial circumstances during the payment deferral and in particular before the end date so that we may review the arrangement.